 The church was built entirely by hand by local Aboriginal people and the Pallottine monks who started the Catholic mission in the late 1800s.
 The detailing mother of pearl, cowrie, volute and olive snail shells is absolutely gorgeous.

 Beagle Bay has an interesting history.
-It was named after a boat which was moored at the bay during a brief stay.
+It was named after a boat that was moored at the bay during a brief stay.

 Once used as a home for Aboriginal children separated from their families, it is now administered by those same children.
 The monks are still there and are responsible for running the church and school.